noodldocs/noodldocs.github.io/guides/states.md

 The **States** node will be in one of the states that we just defined.
 It starts in the state specified by the **State** property that shows up when you add states.
 Later we will switch state by connecting a signal.

 We will also specify **Values** for each of our states.
 In the same way you added states, add a single value and call it **Knob X**.
 It doesn't really matter what you call it, as long as you know what it is for.
-In this case it's for moving the knob's (the Circle node) X position to it's correct position for the two states.
+In this case it's for moving the knob's (the Circle node) X position to its correct position for the two states.

 <div class="ndl-images">
     <img src="/guides/states/values-1.png" class="ndl-image med"></img>